inrupt/solid-client-access-grants-js/SECURITY.md

 # Security policy

-This library intends supporting the development of Solid applications requesting and granted access to data stored on Solid servers.
+This library intends supporting the development of Solid applications requesting and granting access to data stored on Solid servers.
 Granting access to data on a Solid server will result in the recipient of the grant getting some level of access to potentially private resources, and should be done with care.